 By the end of 1985, the group attracted 35 to 50 people, held monthly meetings, and had its first educational conference which 200 people attended.
 A support group for Persons with AIDS (PWA) met monthly, and a family support group met twice a month.
 In one of its most important roles, the group spent many hours with AIDS patients so families and loved ones could get rest.

 Over the next year or so, the group incorporated, obtained a not-for-profit status from the IRS, developed bylaws, elected a board, and wrote its first grant.
 The group also had long discussions about a name.
 According to Jack Ryan, the group settled on AIDS Task Force in the hope that the need would be short-lived for such an organization until a cure was found.
 (Jack Ryan, “The Story of the AIDS Task Force, Inc.”)

 In 2015, the agency changed its name to Northeast Indiana Positive Resource Connection.
 This change positions the agency to remain relevant, accurately reflects the work that is being done, and reduces barriers for people needing services.
 Today, the Positive Resource Connection serves 400 people living with HIV, educates 8,000 people a year, and tests more than 1,500 for HIV.
 In 2016, the agency expanded its services to include syphilis and hepatitis C testing.
-We also implemented a new program working with clients who are not adhering to treatment and to provide HIV testing targeting substance users.
+In 2020 we added viral hepatitis case management services for persons living with Hepatitis C.